Being Real in Your Faith

 Opening the Door

-Perry said that God showed him that there was more to going to school every day than to go through the motions.
-He could have an eternal impact on his peers.
-God used his willingness to share his faith to impact those around him.
-He even started a Bible study before school hours.
+Perry said that God showed him that there was more to going to school every day than going through the motions.
+He could have an eternal impact on his peers, which inspired him to start a Bible study before school hours.
 “Being [at school] five days a week, seven hours a day… God was showing me that this was an outlet – an opportunity to share the Word with everyone around me.”

 “All My Expectations Falling at Once…”

-Even though going to God was his first option, Perry faced significant challenges in high school.
+Even though putting God first was his goal, Perry faced significant challenges in high school.
 “Coming into my junior year, I had a lot of expectations.
 A lot of those expectations failed.”
 But the hardest challenge was yet to come.